 In the third unit, attention will turn to Romance languages: not only the three currently taught at UMass Dartmouth, i.e., Portuguese, French, Spanish, but also other Romance languages such as Italian, Catalan or Romanian, examining the ways that much of their vocabulary and grammar share common Latin roots, using a book of the history of the Romance languages and a Romance language textbook that focuses on intercomprehension amongst these languages.

 Our final section will focus on Greek, its alphabet, and its etymological contributions to other European languages, including English.
-Our attention will then turn to the Slavic languages and the Cyrillic alphabet, concentrating on Russian, the most widely spoken Slavic language that uses a Cyrillic alphabet exclusively; Polish, which uses a modified Latin alphabet; and Bosnian-Croatian-Serbian, a language grouping that uses both the Latin and Cyrillic alphabets, thus allowing students to compare these two writing systems.
+Our attention will then turn to the Slavic languages and the Cyrillic alphabet, concentrating on Bosnian-Croatian-Serbian, a language grouping that uses both the Latin and Cyrillic alphabets, thus allowing students to compare these two writing systems.

-Ultimately, if the learning objectives of the course are met, at the end of the semester students will not only have a basic overview of the European linguistic landscape, with the ability to identify and distinguish between them, and even read signs and basic texts in a number of them, either alone or with the help of translations, they will also have been exposed to a broad range of cultural materials that will give them a comprehensive perspective into cultures from all over Europe.
+Ultimately, if the learning objectives of the course are met, at the end of the semester students will not only have a basic overview of the European linguistic landscape, with the ability to identify and distinguish between them, and even read signs and basic texts in a number of them, either alone or with the help of translations, they will also have been exposed to and be encouraged to evaluate and critique a broad range of cultural materials that will give them a comprehensive perspective into key cultural concepts from all over Europe.

 Ideally, this course will encourage students to study those languages currently offered at the university at the intermediate and advanced levels and beyond the foreign language requirement.
 Equipped with tools for learning languages more effectively, students may be able to join accelerated courses at specialized critical language programs both in the US and abroad, thus speeding up the beginning/intermediate sequence and enabling them to pursue more advanced courses and perhaps even completing a minor or a major in a foreign language.
 The course aligns with university learning objectives in that it fosters awareness of divergent global perspectives rooted in linguistic difference, providing a strong base for language learning.
-It also helps engage learners in thinking critically about humanity at the international and global level, showing both differences and commonalities among languages as extrapolated among societies.
+It also helps engage learners in thinking critically about humanity at the local, European and global level, showing both differences and commonalities among languages as extrapolated among societies and encouraging students to engage with overarching ideas and concepts that shape contemporary European cultures.

 This course, as a shared project in general linguistics and European languages, thus aims at developing concrete intercultural skills for further study both at UMD and abroad, as well as broad-based preparation for eventual professional activity in an increasingly competitive global educational and work environment.